shousper/checkout-with-github-app/README.md

    - **Where can this GitHub App be installed**: Your preference
 3. After creation, note the App ID
 4. Generate a private key and save it

+> **Security Consideration**: The GitHub App will have access to all repositories it's installed on.
+Consider creating separate apps per team or project to maintain proper access isolation and follow the principle of least privilege.

 ### 2. Install the App